Committing time, attention to pig’s first 24 hours key to health, uniformity

 The actual training takes place on the farm with three or so Zoetis representatives, providing 3 to 4 hours of classroom instruction and answering questions.
 “The instructors share data and give examples of areas we can focus on and improve,” says Jose Castro, who manages Eichelberger’s 5,500-sow Merrimac farm.
-“Our employees were trained like we were trained, so it’s helpful to have an outside perspective.
+“Our caregivers were trained like we were trained, so it’s helpful to have an outside perspective.
 It’s good to have a chance to ask other people questions.”

 In the afternoon, the session moves into the barn for hands-on practice and observation.
 “It’s not just about going in and presenting information,” Guzman notes.
 “It’s about engaging caregivers.”
 In fact, if Castro could tweak one thing about the program, he would like to see more time spent in the barn — allowing 1.5 days versus 1 day per site.

-Eichelberger Farms conducted two sessions — one in the fall of 2017 and one in February 2018 — reaching a total of five sow units, 16,000 of the company’s 45,000 sows and 25 employees.
+Eichelberger Farms conducted two sessions — one in the fall of 2017 and one in February 2018 — reaching a total of five sow units, 16,000 of the company’s 45,000 sows and 25 caregivers.

 The why versus what

-Too often employee training focuses on what to do and stops there.
+Too often caregiver training focuses on what to do and stops there.
 But the day-1 pig-care program gives equal priority to understanding why a practice or task is important, explaining the biology behind the process.
 For example: